yang-zhang/code-data-science/README.md

 # code-data-science
-Tutorials, demos, and tests on using software to solve data science problems.
+Tutorials, demos, and experiments on using software to solve data science problems.